Origins and origin groups in Azure Front Door

 Successful sample size: Defines the sample size as previously mentioned, the number of successful samples needed to call the origin healthy.
 For example, assume a Front Door health probe interval is 30 seconds, sample size is 5, and successful sample size is 3.
 Each time we evaluate the health probes for your origin, we look at the last five samples over 150 seconds (5 x 30).
 At least three successful probes are required to declare the origin as healthy.

-Latency sensitivity (extra latency): Defines whether you want Azure Front Door to send the request to the origin within the latency measurement sensitivity range or forward the request to the closest backend.
+Latency sensitivity (extra latency): Defines if you want Front Door to send the request to the origin within the latency measurement sensitivity range or forward the request to the closest backend.

 For more information, see Least latency based routing method.